 The field Lavanda Montana is located at the feet of the mountains of the Carpathians, near a village called Csekefalva (Romanian name: Chechis) populated mostly by Hungarian Seclers.

 The field is owned by a local family.
 The parents as well as their daughters are passionate about their lavenders, and they have been working on their beautiful purple lavender fields for 8 years already.
-The entrance fee is 4 euros and you get a bouquet of lavender for it as well.

 The landscape around the field of Lavanda Montana is breathtaking!
 The fact that it’s in a little village will assure you a really authentic and traditional experience while breathing in the calming perfume, and admiring the beautiful field covered in purple.